Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What is the purpose of the 'relationship management' practice?
+### What is the purpose of the Relationship Management practice?

 - [x] To establish and nurture the links between the organization and its stakeholders.
 - [ ] To align the organization's practices and services with changing business needs.